JasonTran2020/Fabflix/README.md

 ---------
 Project 5:
 ---------

+Jason Tran's work:
+* Did pooling and testing (Task 1 and 4)

+Eric Chang's work:
+* Did load balancing and scaling (Task 2 and 3)
 - # Connection Pooling
  - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.
     - WebContent/META-INF/context.xml (File that specifies that we are using pooling and specific settings for pooling)